crest-cassia/oacis/en/configuring_simulator.md

 If you click a "Plot" tab from the page of ParameterSet, you will see the page to display plots.

 Select the type of plot, x-axis and y-axis.
-OACIS will collects the relevant ParameterSets and plots the average for each ParameterSet.
+OACIS will collect the relevant ParameterSets and plot the average for each ParameterSet.
 If you drag a mini plot displayed in the right bottom region, you can magnify the plot.
 You can also switch scale (log or normal) of the axis.
 If you double click the data points, the page for the corresponding ParameterSet are opened.
 Each url has a unique url, with which you can reopen the current plot.